Bash is a shell. Shells are computer programs that do a few different things:

 ) and piping (|

-).You can combine different shells with a given terminal emulator.
-For example, you could use Bash with the Windows Terminal, or Zsh with iTerm2.
+)You can combine different shells with a different terminal emulators.
+For example, you could use Bash, Zsh and Powershell with Windows Terminal.

 A shell has its own syntax and set of commands, along with a collection of programs available.